-Analyze your client portfolio to find a starting point
+How to analyze your client portfolio to find an advisory niche

-Like any other undertaking, to get the most out of your Malartu we need to first make a plan.
+Like any other undertaking, building a valuable advisory service offering means you need to make a plan.

 Take our partner survey to get started

-As a first step, we highly recommend taking our Partner Fit Survey, not just because we’ll give you a fit score and estimate the recurring revenue you can add to your business by partnering with Malartu, but because we have specifically designed the questions to frame how we think about the Malartu advisory program.
+As a first step, we highly recommend taking our Partner Fit Survey, not just because we’ll give you a free assessment on your advisory opportunity, but because we have specifically designed the questions to frame how the best accountants prepare to offer this new service.

 Important planning considerations we cover in the survey include: